alexeagleson/the-modern-web-stack/linters/README.md

 - `extends` - This option allows us to inherit from existing lists of rules.
 ESLint provides a list of [default recommended rules](https://eslint.org/docs/rules/).
 If there are any you disagree with, they can be disabled manually in the `rules` field on the config.

-- `parserOptions` - Tells ESLint which [ECMA version](https://en.wikipedia.org/wiki/ECMAScript) of Javascript you are targeting.
+- `parserOptions` - The `ecmaVersion` property tells ESLint which [ECMA version](https://en.wikipedia.org/wiki/ECMAScript) of Javascript you are targeting.
 For example if you use a value fo `2015` it will throw an error if you try to use syntax like `const` or `let` instead of `var`.
 Setting it to `2016` would allow you to use them.

 - `rules` - This is where you manually configure any rules you would like to apply in your project, and whether you want to show a warning or throw an error.
 Tools can be set to listen for ESLint errors and cancel if they are encountered.